BradHutchings/Mmojo-Server-v2/README.md

 I use Mmojo Server for my own consulting and commercial offerings.
 There is no fluff in this project driven by hypothetical use cases, surveys, or discussion board warriors.
 I do not solicit or accept pull requests from strangers.
 You can depend on Mmojo Server to be maintained and remain relevant.

-Mmojo Server version 2 is currently a rough draft, but more useful in practice than version 1.
+Mmojo Server version 2 is currently a near final draft, but more useful in practice than version 1.
 For now, I have archived version 1 in the [Mmojo-Server-v1 repo](https://github.com/BradHutchings/Mmojo-Server-v1).

 Get started now by diving into the [Mmojo Server documentation](doc/001-Table-of-Contents).